Suicide Prevention

 Five Action Steps for Helping Someone in Emotional Pain or Crisis

-- Ask: Asking the question “Are you thinking about suicide?” communicates that you’re open to speaking about suicide in a non-judgmental and supportive way.
-Listen carefully and learn what the individual is thinking and feeling.
+- Ask: Ask, “Are you thinking about suicide?”
+This communicates that you’re open to talking in a non-judgmental way.

-- Follow Up: Staying in touch after a crisis or after being discharged from care can make a difference.
+- Follow Up: Stay in touch after a crisis or discharge from care.

 Suicide Can Be Prevented